kieferhax/tryhackme-projects/OhSINT/OhSINT.md

 *We can see a cat picture as the avatar for the first return search result.*

 ### Question 2 - What city is this person in?
-*If we look back at the exiftool results, we see the 'GPS position' field.
-Let's take the value and do another Google search.*
+*If we examine the X/Tiwtter account further, we notice that there is a post that includes a BSSID.*

+*Additionally, there is a hint for Question 2 which states, 'BSSID + Wigle.net'*

+*Let's investigate further and copy the BSSID and visit Wigle.net*